dagoquevedo/cvpcp/README.md

 ### Output

-The execution generate a output in a single line with the following information:
+The execution generate a output in a single line with relevant information:

 `$ [set] [instance] [n] [p] [best_lb] [incumbent] [gap] [time] [memory] [feasible]`